River Hills

 Toodledo: A free option for "to-do list lovers" that allows you to translate long-term goals into actionable daily tasks with custom checklists.

-Best for Teams & OKRs (Objectives & Key Results)
+For Teams & OKRs (Objectives & Key Results)

 OKRs Tool: A modern, AI-powered platform for startups.
 It is 100% free for up to 5 users, offering automated check-ins and Slack integration.